mvolkmann/vuex-easy/README.md

 ## Vue Devtools Support

-Because vuex-easy uses Vuex, the Vue devtools can be used to see mutation details.
+Because vuex-easy uses Vuex, the Vue devtools can be used to see mutation details and perform "Time Travel" debugging.

 To view a mutation, open the Vue devtools, select a mutation, and scroll to "mutation" on the right side.
-The "type" shows the name of the mutation and the "payload" shows the data supplied to it.
+The "type" property shows the name of the mutation and the "payload" property shows the data supplied to it.

 ## Actions